henryriveraCS/windows-management/README.md

 # windows_management
-Some scripts for allowing easier management of users/licenses in AAD.
+Some scripts for easier management of users/licenses in AAD.